PhilipEskins/pe-portfolio/README.md

 ## Process

+#### 8/29/19
+_More work on optimizing the mobile view._

 #### 8/28/19
-_Finished contact and resume component._
+_Finished contact and resume component.
+Started working on optimizing the mobile view._

 #### 8/27/19
 _Finished experiences component and some minor fixes._